The Gin (Genever) Museum in Hasselt made the production of gin look like a mad scientist’s chemistry experiment.

 There we learned that words starting with ‘al’ or ‘el’ usually derive from Arabic.
 These include such words as elixir, alchemy, and the greatest result of alchemy (for me at least), alcohol.

-A lot of the equipment looks like it comes from the middle ages.
+A lot of the equipment looks like it comes from a middle age torture chamber.

 These appear to be well-aged gins.